+CalHR also maintains lists of examinations and job opportunities for open positions.
+Searches for Attorney or Graduate Legal Assistant will produce the relevant exams.
+You can also find information about the Attorney General's exams here.
 Once listed, you are eligible for employment off of the list for a year, and you can apply again for later lists.
 (Eligibility depends on how your scores are ranked.
 The top three ranks are eligible, but once everyone in a rank gets hired another rank opens up for eligibility.)
 As the Attorney General only updates its list once or twice a year, there can be substantial delays and it's best to sign up for an exam well before you plan on applying for a job.
 Graduate Legal Assistant exams, in particular, are held infrequently.

-Note also that once you get on a list you may receive notices of job openings, often in areas that may not interest you.
+Note also that once you get on a list, you may receive notices of job openings, often in areas that may not interest you.
 The notices will provide information as to how you need to respond to keep your listing active.
 Pay careful attention to the instructions as you may be removed from an active list if you do not properly respond.

 In addition to getting on a list, and as the time approaches when you will be available for employment, you need to watch for announcements of job openings.
-As indicated above, the CalHR search function at http://jobs.ca.gov includes employment opportunities, and searches for Attorney and Graduate Legal Assistant should indicate the relevant job postings.
+As indicated above, the CalHR search function includes employment opportunities, and searches for Attorney and Graduate Legal Assistant should indicate the relevant job postings.

-In some cases, an agency with only a job posting for Attorney may be willing to hire off of the Graduate Legal Assistant list, so it's worth checking.
+In some cases, an agency with only a job posting for Attorney may be willing to hire off the Graduate Legal Assistant list, so it's worth checking.
 We have done so at the State Water Board's Office of Chief Counsel.
 When we are hiring, we are also interested in hearing from people who are not on any list, but who have a passion for the State and Regional Water Boards' work and who have signed up and expect to be placed on a list soon.
 Please note that State Water Board's Office of Chief Counsel and Office of Enforcement post job listings and conduct their hiring separately, so you may want to contact both offices.